 Spatial Understanding and Urban Theory (BYG105)

-The course offers and introduction into historic and current urban theory, relating to urban planning and design.
-In addition, spatial analysis is introduced as a tool to understand, describe and evaluate urban settings.
+The course offers an introduction to historic and current urban theory, relating to urban planning and design.
+In addition, spatial analysis is introduced as a tool to understand, describe, and evaluate urban settings.

 Facts